In the Suburbs of History: Modernist Visions of the Urban Periphery

 Kimberly Zarecor, Iowa State University

 “Beautifully written and illustrated, In the Suburbs of History is a special treat for any fan – or critic – of modern urbanism.
-Steven Logan is a master of the 20th-century urbanism literature with an incredible gift to weave wide-raging theory with in-depth empirical work.”
+Steven Logan is a master of the twentieth-century urbanism literature with an incredible gift to weave wide-raging theory with in-depth empirical work.”

 Sonia Hirt, University of Georgia